Introduction to selecting the right cannabis software

-When selecting a software, you need to keep in mind who will be using it.
-Is it the IT department that’s technology driven and doesn’t mind complex workflows?
+When selecting software, you need to remember who will be using it.
+Is it the IT department that’s technology-driven and doesn’t mind complex workflows?
 Or is it hourly workers who don’t use their computers for much more than checking email?

 The harder the system is to use, the harder it will be to adopt.
 And the more time it will take for your team to use, which will cancel out the benefits you hoped you’d achieve.

-During the evaluation period, you’ll want to test drive the product along with any other decision makers to ensure the software will create more value than burden.
+During the evaluation period, you’ll want to test drive the product with other decision-makers to ensure the software will create more value than a burden.

-If software is easy to use, your operation will benefit from increased efficiency.
-If it’s easy to learn, it will decrease the time needed to get the team trained and realize its value.
+If the software is easy to use, your operation will benefit from increased efficiency.
+If it’s easy to learn, it will decrease the time needed to train the team and realize its value.

-Your mission, if you choose to accept it, is to find the right balance of features and intuitiveness.
+If you choose to accept it, your mission is to find the right balance of features and intuitiveness.

 In your investigations, ask about what companies are currently using their software.
-If respectable companies are on their roster, that’s a positive sign.
+If a well-known cannabis cultivator or brand is on their roster, that’s a positive sign.
 It’s also good to look at similar companies, in nature and size, that have worked with the vendor in question.

-Ultimately, you want to ensure your software provider won’t disappear off the face of the earth three months from now and that they have a good reputation in the cannabis industry.
+Ultimately, you want to ensure your software provider won’t disappear off the face of the earth three months from now and that they have a good reputation in the marijuana industry.

 5. Cost vs Value

-You might think that cost is the most important factor on the list when you’re worried about your bottom line.
+You might think that cost is the most important factor when worrying about your bottom line.
 And it’s definitely up there in importance.
 However, we suggest evaluating software based on the value it brings to your cannabis business.

-There are many apps out there that are very affordable, yet don’t offer that much functionality.
-The value in these products is low.
+There are many apps out there that are very affordable yet don’t offer that much functionality.
+The value of these products is low.
 Why?
-Because it doesn’t save you time, help you make more money, or lower your costs.
+Because it doesn’t save you time, help you make more money, or lower costs in your operation.

-When evaluating software pricing with these things in mind, you may find that budgeting for something more expensive might actually make sense if it stands to save you x labor hours per month.
-Crunching the ROI on new cannabis software may be hard to do, but it will be worth the effort in the long run.
+When evaluating software pricing with these things in mind, you may find that budgeting for something more expensive might make sense if it saves you x labor hours per month.
+Crunching the ROI on new cannabis software may be hard, but it will be worthwhile in the long run.

-Agility is defined by the ability to move quickly and easily.
+Agility is defined as the ability to move quickly and easily.
 In business, agility corresponds to innovation.
-Given that a lot of seed to sale software is custom built for cannabis, innovation is inherent to these companies.
+Since many seed-to-sale software is custom-built for cannabis, innovation is inherent to these companies.

 Other software companies are established in other industries.
-They’ve rebranded and adjusted their product for the cannabis industry.
-Generally, the larger a company, the less rapid innovation they’ll be able to do.
+They’ve rebranded and adjusted their product for the marijuana industry.
+Generally, the larger a company, the less rapid innovation it’ll be able to do.